LailaShaikh/LailaShaikh.github.io/_posts/2016-04-26-mongo-error.md

 After researching on internet I came with the reason and solution of it:

 **Reason**
-Its because you did not the shutdown the server properly, therefore it got crashed
+111111111Its because you did not the shutdown the server properly, therefore it got crashed

 **Solution**
 The most easiest way to repair is to look for the lockfile which would have been created resultantly, manually delete it.